IBM/wmla-assets/dli-learning-path/accelerate-ml-with-gpu/README.md

 The material in this folder supports the scikit-learn/cuML/snapML use cases.

-To run these samples you need have already:
+To run these samples you must:

-1. Install Watson Machine Learning Accelerator on Cloud Pak for Data
+1. Install Watson Machine Learning Accelerator on Cloud Pak for Data, see (https://www.ibm.com/docs/en/cloud-paks/cp-data/4.0?topic=iwmla-installing-watson-machine-learning-accelerator).

-and then:

-2. Create custom anaconda environments(please complete the following steps below).
+2. After  Watson Machine Learning Accelerator is installed, create a custom Anaconda environment using the intructions below.

 ## Create custom anaconda environments